Skip to main content

 Page last updated

-**GPs, Dentist, and Optician **
+GPs, Dentists and Opticians

 GPs handle a wide range of health issues.
 They also offer health education, give advice on things like smoking, diet, contraception etc. They also run clinics, administer vaccinations, and even perform minor surgical procedures.
 Essentially, your GP is your local family doctor.
 Your Personal Adviser can also provide guidance to help you find a GP.